MyraWang0406/verification-collapse-hcare2026/README.md

 # Verification Collapse in AI-Assisted Requirements Decisions

-Supplementary artifacts for an HCARE 2026 submission:
+Supplementary artifacts for the HCARE 2026 position paper:

 **Verification Collapse in AI-Assisted Requirements Decisions: Toward Human-Centered Decision Traceability**

-This repository contains lightweight, anonymized materials that make the proposed mechanism and workflow easier to inspect and run.
+This repository contains lightweight, anonymized materials that support the paper's conceptual argument and make the proposed mechanism and workflow easier to inspect.

-## What this repository contains
+The repository is intended to support transparency and reproducibility of the conceptual mechanism, not to claim empirical validation.

+## Repository structure

 ```text
 verification-collapse-hcare2026/